mitsuhiko/lucumr/2015/4/13/bitcoin-and-cryptocurrencies.rst

 This is without a doubt, the most promising area for Bitcoin: the criminal element.
 There is not a day where a Bitcoin exchange gets hacked, or someone uses Bitcoin as a way to extort money out of people.
-Not exactly surprising because Bitcoin's biggest “strength” is it's inability to link Bitcoin transactions to individuals and the irreversibility of them.
+Not exactly surprising because Bitcoin's biggest “strength” is its inability to link Bitcoin transactions to individuals and the irreversibility of them.

 However independently of if Bitcoin was created as a ponzi scheme or not,